david-schaller/AsymmeTree/development notes/implemented.md

 The remaining missing steps are:

-- Update loss rates from the collected interactor classes using explicit per-class weights.
+- Add host-system summary helpers and refresh loss rates from current `gamma` / `gamma_prime` counts instead of from per-class interactor weights.
-- Update transfer-recipient sampling with the C0 host-system penalty.
+- Update transfer-recipient sampling with the C0 host-system restriction.
-- Add focused tests for auxiliary-tree shape, inverse maps, interactor classes, and rate updates.
+- Add focused tests for auxiliary-tree shape, inverse maps, host-system rate refresh, and transfer restriction.
+Interactor-class tests can remain as secondary structural checks.

 The hardest translation point is that reconciliation edges are stored as node attributes and often encoded by lower-node labels or label tuples.
 The implementation should introduce small helper